Fasting and Prayer

-During: 1) We will have a worship and prayer gathering on Sunday October 27th at 8pm at BCM.
-2) We will also have a prayer gathering in the BCM prayer room every night at 8pm at BCM for the entire 10 days.
+During: We will also have a prayer gathering in the BCM prayer room every night at 8pm at BCM for the entire 21 days.
 The code to enter BCM from the side door upstairs is 1996.

-Conclusion: We will conclude the fast Thursday October 31st at Refuge (7pm) with a prayer and worship night, along with student testimonies at 6pm at the BCM building.
+Conclusion: We will conclude the fast Thursday February 27th at Refuge (7pm) with dinner at 6:15pm at the BCM building.

 - Determine a prayer goal, something specific.
 What’s the biggest thing on your heart?
 Ask for that.
 Faith for a specific request receives specific results.